 Summer 2020 at Taos Ski Valley – What to Expect

-Taos Ski Valley is in its first stage of reopening for summer operations and we are looking forward to sharing the cool, fresh air, and wide-open spaces.
+Taos Ski Valley is open for summer operations and sharing the cool, fresh air, and wide-open spaces.
 For your health and safety, and that our of staff and local community, we are implementing all state health order guidelines and taking a cautious and phased approach to our summer activities.
 As a result, the guest experience at Taos Ski Valley will be different than previous summers.

 As the COVID-19 situation develops and new recommendations and health orders are implemented, our processes and procedures are also changing in response.
 We are working hard to make sure your stay here is restful, relaxing, and safe, and that you are able to enjoy the energy and rejuvenation of nature while still recognizing the importance of remaining vigilant in the face of the coronavirus.
 Please be patient with us as we adjust to the new way of doing things.

 Here is what you can expect upon your arrival:

 Following the governor's executive order, all Taos Ski Valley staff and guests will be required to wear a face covering in all public places.
 Exceptions are when guests are seated at a table for eating or drinking, or for guests who have a medical condition that precludes them from mask wearing.

 We also request guests follow appropriate physical distancing practices, maintaining a six-foot distance from other guests and staff.
 Gatherings of more than 5 people are prohibited.
 If your family is made up of more than 5 people, you can stay in a group with your family.